 There is a User Guide linked on the left menu for more information.
 Also, if you have trouble logging into Trajecsys or are required to change your password each time, that usually means you are trying to log in with an incorrect user name.
-Please click "forgot" on the log-in page and enter your e-mail address (the one you registered with in Trajecsys), and we will send your user name and password to you.
+Please click "forgot" on the log-in page and enter your e-mail address and an email will be sent to you with your user name and password.